 Plan Comments: MOD provides written plan review comments detailing needed corrections.
 The comments are sent to the Project Architect and the Project Manager typically via e-mail.
 As part of the comments, MOD will review any unreasonable hardship requests, provide guidance for technical infeasibility documentation, and make recommendations to DBI.

 Plan Corrections: The Project Architect must submit revised plans responsive to plan comments (if corrections are required).
 When submitting revisions, a summary memo or sheet must accompany the plans and explain which sheet and detail number addresses MOD’s request for corrections.
 Note: Incomplete plans, plans which lack summaries, or uncorrected plans, will lead to project delays and potentially additional MOD permit fees.

 Plan Approval: Once MOD receives final plans and confirms all corrections have been made; MOD will stamp two sets of plans “Approved”.
 The third set will be retained by MOD.
+Medical Cannabis Dispensary drawings with MOD stamps and signatures on the cover sheet are acceptable documentation of MOD approval.
 MOD also stamps and signs the building permit application.